JanKorinek/Korinek-EDAs/README.md

-# Jan Korinek's exploratory data analyses
+# Exploratory data analyses - by Jan Korinek
 Hello and welcome.

 In this repository you can find exploratory data analyses performed as part of the final capstones within *IBM Data Science* and *Enterprise Workflow specializations*.